victordomingos/optimize-images/README.md

 ## Installation and dependencies:

-To install and run this application, you need to have a working Python 3.6+ installation.
-We try to keep the external dependencies at a minimum, in order to keep compatibility with different platforms, including Pythonista on iOS.
+To install and run this application, you need to have a working Python 3.10+ installation.
+We try to keep the external dependencies at a minimum, in order to keep compatibility with different platforms.
 At this moment, we require:

-  - Pillow==8.2.0
-  - piexif==1.1.3
+  - Pillow>=9.1.0
-  - watchdog==2.1.2
+  - watchdog>=2.1.8

 The easiest way to install it in a single step, including any dependencies, is by using this command: